-ASEAN has agreed on a number of initiatives aligned with international best practices on facilitated cross-border procedures and greater coordination between ASEAN countries, including the Roadmap for the Integration of Logistics Services, the ASEAN Agreement on Customs, the ASEAN Framework Agreement on the Facilitation of Goods in Transit (AFAFGIT), ASEAN Framework Agreement on Multimodal Transport, ASEAN Framework Agreement on the Facilitation of Air Travel Sector, ASEAN Air Cargo Processing Model, the ASEAN Strategic Transport Plan 2011-2015 as well as the Master Plan on ASEAN Connectivity 2025 which includes a section dealing with seamless logistics.
+ASEAN has agreed on a number of initiatives aligned with international best practices on facilitated cross-border procedures and greater coordination between ASEAN countries, including the Roadmap for the Integration of Logistics Services, the ASEAN Agreement on Customs, the ASEAN Framework Agreement on the Facilitation of Goods in Transit (AFAFGIT), ASEAN Framework Agreement on Multimodal Transport, ASEAN Framework Agreement on the Facilitation on Inter-State Transport (AFAFIST), Roadmap for Integration of Air Travel Sector, ASEAN Air Cargo Processing Model, the ASEAN Strategic Transport Plan 2011-2015 as well as the Master Plan on ASEAN Connectivity 2025 which includes a section dealing with seamless logistics.

-The recently published Comprehensive Strategic Action Plan for the implementation of the AEC Blueprint 2025 also contains a number of concrete measures designed specifically to help improve trade facilitation across the ASEAN region.
+The Comprehensive Strategic Action Plan for the implementation of the AEC Blueprint 2025 also contains a number of concrete measures designed specifically to help improve trade facilitation across the ASEAN region.
 The EU-ABC has provided a full commentary on some of the measures contained in that document, including those aimed at trade facilitation and easing logistics in ASEAN.
-Details of these points are contained in the annex to this paper.